-This means that your total debt payments, including mortgage and student loans, should not exceed 36 to 50 percent (dependent on assorted variables) of your income.
+This means that your total debt payments, including mortgage and student loans, should not exceed 36% to 50% (dependent on assorted variables) of your income.
 If it does, you'll have a difficult time getting a mortgage.

-And, start saving.
-Remember you need more than just the down payment when purchasing a house.
-Other upfront costs include paying for a home inspector, taxes, closing costs, not to mention home furnishings and incidentals - everybody needs a new bathroom throw rug, right?
+It’s also important to start saving as early as possible.
+Remember that you need more than just the down payment when purchasing a house.
+Other upfront costs include paying for a home inspector, taxes and closing costs, not to mention home furnishings and incidentals — everybody needs a new bathroom throw rug, right?

 In one initiative, Fannie Mae will exclude non-mortgage debts, such as student loans, car loans or credit card debt paid by someone other than the student — such as a parent or grandparent — from consideration in the debt-to-income ratio for a borrower looking to qualify for a mortgage.

-In another, Fannie Mae no longer requires lenders to factor in 1 percent of your college loan balance when deciding whether to lend you a mortgage.
-Instead, lenders can now consider a borrower's actual student loan payment, which may be lower than 1 percent of the balance and can favorably tilt the debt-to-income ratio.
+In another, Fannie Mae no longer requires lenders to factor in 1% of your college loan balance when deciding whether to lend you a mortgage.
+Instead, lenders can now consider a borrower's actual student loan payment, which may be lower than 1% of the balance and can favorably tilt the debt-to-income ratio.

-One last piece of advice: Make sure you're buying where you can actually afford to live, and adjusting your expectations if need be.
+One last piece of advice: make sure you're buying where you can actually afford to live, and adjust your expectations if need be.
 It's okay to start out small and work your way up to your dream home.

-Michele DiGirolamo is a former longtime reporter for United Press International and a freelance writer for MoneyGeek.com.
+Michele DiGirolamo is a writer for MoneyGeek.
+She is a former longtime reporter for United Press International.

 - Carter, Matt.
 “These States Help People With Student Loan Debt Buy A House.”
 Accessed March 27, 2020.